Project Description

 Back pain services at Complete Physio

 Back pain is one of the most common causes of pain and disability and can range from short episodes of muscle spasm through to extremely debilitating levels of pain.
 When nerve impingement is involved, there may also be associated neurological deficits (numbness, pins and needles, and even muscle weakness).
-Rarely, back pain can be of serious origin and may require scans, investigations and even referral to a spinal surgeon.
+In rare cases, back pain may originate from a serious condition, requiring scans, further investigations, and possibly referral to a spinal surgeon.

 At Complete Physio we have an excellent reputation for the treatment of a range of back problems.
 This may be resolving persistent niggles which are affecting people’s sporting performance or enjoyment of leisure time activities, or it can be the treatment and rehabilitation of severe and debilitating back pain where our therapists will be treating and supporting patients in their return to normal function and activities of daily living.